Fluorescence-Tools/LabelLib/README.md

 > AV calculation took: 20.783 ms

 ### Python
-LabelLib can be used from python code, once python bindings are installed.
+LabelLib can be used from python code.
 Usage example is available at `LabelLib/FlexLabel/python/usage.py`
 ```python
 import LabelLib as ll
 av1 = ll.dyeDensityAV1(atoms, source, 20.0, 2.0, 3.5, 0.9)